Interstate 495 (New York): Nassau and Suffolk counties

 Heading into Nassau County, the expressway contains a high-occupancy vehicle (HOV) lane in each direction, which begins at exit 33 and runs to central Suffolk County.
-I-495 and the adjacent Northern State Parkway, which parallels the LIE through the county, meet three times, although they actually cross only once at exit 46 near the county line.
-I-495 interchanges with the Seaford–Oyster Bay Expressway (NY 135).
+I-495 and the adjacent Northern State Parkway, which parallels the LIE through the county, meet three times, although they actually cross only once near exit 46 near the county line in Plainview.I-495 interchanges with the Seaford–Oyster Bay Expressway (NY 135).
 In Suffolk County, the LIE continues its eight-lane configuration with the HOV lane to exit 64 (NY 112).
 At this point, the HOV lane ends and the highway narrows to six lanes; additionally, the concrete Jersey barrier gives way to a wide, grassy median, the asphalt road surface is replaced by a concrete surface, and the expressway is no longer illuminated by streetlights, reflecting the road's location in a more rural area of Long Island.

 From NY 112 east, the expressway runs through more rural, woodland areas on its trek towards Riverhead.
-Exit 68 (William Floyd Parkway) marks the terminus of the service roads, which are fragmented by this point.
+At exit 66 (County Route 101), the service roads become fragmented, and they fully terminate at exit 68 (William Floyd Parkway).
 Exit 70 (CR 111) in Manorville is the last full interchange, as it is the last interchange that allows eastbound traffic on, and the first to allow westbound off.
 After exit 71 (NY 24/Nugent Drive), the expressway begins to narrow as it approaches its eastern terminus.
 Until 2008, just before exit 72 (NY 25), the three eastbound lanes narrowed to two, which, in turn, narrowed almost immediately to a single lane at exit 73, which lies 800 ft east of exit 72.
 As of 2008, of the two lanes, one lane is designated for exit 72 and the other is for exit 73, which ends the squeeze into a single lane that formerly existed at exit 73.
 At exit 73, all traffic along the expressway is diverted onto a ramp leading to eastbound CR 58, marking the east end of the route.